 r0050 – G.5 Type of Report

-Type of situation of the report, either ‘Member State/country’ (in line with Commission Implementing Regulation 2018/1624), ‘Consolidated’, ‘Sub-consolidated’, ‘Resolution Group’ or ‘Individual’.
+Type of situation of the report, either ‘Member State/country report’ (in line with Commission Implementing Regulation 2018/1624), ‘Consolidated’, ‘Sub-consolidated’, ‘Resolution Group’ or ‘Individual’.

 r0060 – G.5.1 In case of reporting on activities at regional level: Name of region

+In case the report provides information on the economic function(s) at regional level, the name of the region for which the information is provided.
+G.5.1 should be filled if the institution reports “region” in the field “Country” in the relevant sections of the report.

 r0070 – G.6.1 Reporting date